TanStack/router/docs/guide/deferred-data-loading.md

 TanStack Router is designed to run loaders in parallel and wait for all of them to resolve before rendering the next route.
 This is great most of the time, but occasionally, you may want to show the user something sooner while the rest of the data loads in the background.

-Deferred data loading is a pattern that allows the router to rendering the next location's critical data/markup while slower, non-critical route data is resolved in the background.
+Deferred data loading is a pattern that allows the router to render the next location's critical data/markup while slower, non-critical route data is resolved in the background.
 This process works on both the client and server (via streaming) and is a great way to improve the perceived performance of your application.

 ## Deferred Data Loading with `defer` and `Await`